OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 Below are some additional mutations to round out the set in Mutant: Year Zero with a 2nd Edition Paranoia theme.
 In the spirit of Paranoia, they are not particularly balanced, but mostly align with the mechanics of Mutant: Year Zero mutations.

-You can add them to the mutations list table (MYZ 71) as shown below.
+You can add them to the mutations list table (MYZ 71) as shown.
+The new mutations are described below.

 | D66 | MUTATION
 | --- | --------